chrismckelt/WebMinder/README.md

 #  WebMinder

-Define a custom rule set to record HTTP requests and invoke a LINQ rule to determine whether the request is valid.

-Sample uses include:
+A simple software firewall to ensure incoming HTTP requests conform to a predefined set of rules which may be managed on the fly.

+usuages:

-- Automatically block requests from a specific IP address when a count threshold has exceeded a time duration (DDOS)
+- Block requests from a specific IP address when a threshold exceeds  (DDOS)
 - Dynamically add IP requests to a black list & block future requests from that IP (URL vector attack)
-- Ensure request is over SSL
+- Ensure request is over SSL (redirect to SSL if otherwise)

 ##  Fluent interface to create all the rules for your site

 ![image](https://cloud.githubusercontent.com/assets/662868/7762569/6d431512-0069-11e5-9b06-3e74bcf84a6d.png)

+## Site wide rule manage

+  -   SiteMinder
+    -  RuleMinders
+        - RuleSets (actionable LINQ queries over a custom type rule request)
+          - Rules

 ## Fluent interface for individual rules

-            var rule = Create<IpAddressBlockerRule, IpAddressRequest>
-                .On<IpAddressRequest>(request => request.IpAddress ="127.0.0.1")
-                .With(y => y.RuleSetName = "NO SPAM")
+    // ensure an external service is up before continuing an action var urlValid = CreateRule<UrlIsValidRule, UrlRequest>
-                .With(x => x.ErrorDescription = "DDOS rejected")
+        .On<UrlRequest>(url => url.Url = "http://www.externalservice.com/monitoring/api")
         .Build();

-	    // add the rule to your IOC container & inject & invoke on demand
-	    // or use an attribute to verfiy the rule on a web api request
-	    // or run it per request via global.asax - Application_BeginRequest
-	    // or add the in built module to your web.config file
+        SiteMinder = RuleMinder.Create()
+            .WithSslEnabled()
+            .WithNoSpam(5, TimeSpan.FromHours(1))
+            .AddRule<CreateRule<UrlIsValidRule, UrlRequest>, UrlIsValidRule, UrlRequest>(() =>
+                urlValid);

 ## In built rules (see wiki)

-    -- IpAddress blocker (sample with non fluent creation )
+    - IpAddress blocker (sample with non fluent creation )

-		var rule = new IpAddressBlockerRule<IpAddressRequest>()
-		{
-			Duration = Duration = TimeSpan.FromDays(-1),
-			MaxAttemptsWithinDuration = 5
-		};

-		Verify rule by a method attribute [IpAddressBlockerRuleVerification] or running the rule explicity

-    -- Redirect to secure urls (site must be SSL)
+    - Redirect to secure urls (site must be SSL)

-	  -- Url is valid  (checks given url gives a 200 or trips action)
+	  - Url is valid  (checks given url gives a 200 or trips action)

-## 3 rule set operators
+## Built in RuleSets

-    -- AggregateRuleSetHandler - using run time arguments, filter the collection & run a predicate to find invalid items -- SingleRuleSetHandler - run a predicate over the collection to determine if its valid -- MaximumCountRuleSetHandler - once the rule set hits this number it will trigger
+    - AggregateRuleSetHandler - using run time arguments, filter the collection & run a predicate to find invalid items
+    - SingleRuleSetHandler - run a predicate over the collection to determine if its valid
+    - MaximumCountRuleSetHandler - once the rule set hits this number it will trigger

 ## Out of the box defaults

     -- Storage uses the runtime memory cache (or optionally write to an xml file) -- HttpException 403 thrown by default with RuleSet Error Description

-## Optionally add items to the collection

-    RuleSetRunner.Instance.AddRule<IpAddressRequest>(new IpAddressBlockerRule(){UpdateRuleCollectionOnSuccess = false});

-    UpdateRuleCollectionOnSuccess when true will add each given request to the request collection (default true)
+## Query over data

-## AggregateRuleSetHandler
+#### AggregateRuleSetHandler
     // ip ruleset - disallow more than 20 requests per day from a logged 'failed'  request var rule = new RuleSetHandler<IpAddressRequest>()
     {